 About the name

-The name commemorates the teaching-learning partnership which underlay the earliest documented language learning in Australia’s history: that between a young Indigenous woman, Patyegarang (Patye or Patji, pronounced Pat-che), and Lieutenant William Dawes.
-Their close and humane relationship, resulted not only in an exceptional mastery of the Sydney language by Dawes, but in a relationship of cross-cultural understanding that has been all too rare in Australia’s history.
+The name of the award commemorates earliest documented language education partnership in Australia’s history: that between young Indigenous woman Patyegarang (Patye or Patji, pronounced Pat-chee) and Lieutenant William Dawes.
+Their close and humane relationship resulted not only in an exceptional mastery of the Sydney language by Dawes, but in a relationship of cross-cultural understanding that has been all too rare in Australia’s history.

-(a) completion of a form requesting basic details including name, address and position/professional details of the nominee and the nominator (the nominee must be an Australian citizen);
+(a) A form requesting basic details including name, address and position/professional details of the nominee and the nominator.
+(The nominee can be an individual or a team of educators.)

-(b) a short account by the nominator (at most one page, plus supporting documentary evidence where useful) demonstrating that they have accomplished a high level of competence in the relevant language.
+(b) A short account by the nominator (at most one page, plus supporting documentary evidence where useful) demonstrating that they have accomplished a high level of competence in the relevant language.
 (The nominator can also represent a group of students.)

-(c) a short account by the nominator (up to two pages) of what made the teacher so inspiring and effective in helping them to learn the designated language.
+(c) A short account by the nominator (up to two pages) of what made the teacher/s so inspiring and effective in helping them to learn the designated language.

 (Main image: Manuscripts graphic courtesy of David Nathan/The Notebooks of William Dawes; A woman of NSW by Augustus Earle 1793-1838, courtesy of National Library of Australia.
 For more information and resources on William Dawes and Patyegarang visit www.williamdawes.org)